 Prosecutors rarely pursue mayhem charges in Wisconsin.
 But that doesn’t mean this charge isn’t serious.
 Mayhem is a Class C felony, punishable by up to 40 years in prison and $100,000.00 in fines.
 Comparing this penalty to other crimes, mayhem lands among sexual assault, armed robbery, and homicide penalties.
 Just because the crime has a funny name you haven’t heard of certainly doesn’t mean you should take it any less seriously.
 Contact our mayhem defense law firm.

-Meyer Van Severen, S.C. is a criminal defense law firm based in Milwaukee, Wisconsin.
+Van Severen Law Office is a criminal defense law firm based in Milwaukee, Wisconsin.
 Peers and clients consistently recognize our criminal defense attorneys as some of the best in Wisconsin.
 Whether you hire one of our associates or a partner, you’re in good hands facing serious criminal charges.

 Finally, if you face mayhem (or any other criminal) charges, do not hesitate to contact us immediately: (414) 270-0202.